lczub/robotframework-magik/README.rst

 - the combination with Robot Framework `Standard Test Libraries`_  like *XML /  OperatingSystem* or `External Test Libraries`_ like *Selenium2Library / Database Library / HTTP library* allows to test the interaction with external systems
 - the communication via telnet allows to test images / sessions running in a different network
-- running in a Jython_ environment allows to test the interaction with Java libraries
+- running in a Jython_ environment allows to test the interaction with Java libraries !!!unclear if PY37 changes compatible with Jython!!!
 **Robot Framework Magik** can also be used as a remote control for Magik images (4.x) and sessions (5.x)

 Some details
 ^^^^^^^^^^^^

-The Robot Magik keywords robot_magik_base.txt_ uses the TelnetLibrary_ to send commands to Magik images / sessions and read there response.
+The Robot Magik keywords robot_magik_base.robot_ uses the TelnetLibrary_ to send commands to Magik images / sessions and read there response.
 Precondition is, that the Magik image / session under test has started a remote_cli to allow a telnet communication.